 Veterans Services: Provides various services for veterans: U.S. Department of Veterans Affairs, Louis Stokes Cleveland VA Medical Center, Veterans Service Commission, Veterans Upward Bound Program, Disabled American Veterans.
-Examples of other facilities and services include: Supportive Services for Veterans Families (SSVF): This program was introduced by the Veterans Administration (VA) and funded directly by the VA through grant(s) awarded to communities to PREVENT VETERAN HOMELESSNESS, and to RAPIDLY RE-HOUSE VETERANS who are homeless.
+Examples of other facilities and services include: Supportive Services for Veterans Families (SSVF): This program was introduced by the Veterans Administration (VA) and funded directly by the VA through grant(s) awarded to communities to prevent veteran homelessness, and to rapidly re-house veterans who are homeless.
 In Cuyahoga County, two agencies are funded: FrontLine Service and the Volunteers of America (VOA).
 These efforts are fundamental to the Ending Veteran Homelessness initiative.

 VA Community Referral and Resource Center (CRRC): The VA has awarded funds competitively to establish CRRCs throughout the country, including one in Cleveland.
-The CRRC is operated by the VA in the community, essentially as a drop-in center for veterans where they can access whatever they need.
+The CRRC is operated by the VA in the community, essentially as a drop-in center for veterans to access information and resources.